fish-shell/fish-shell/README.md

 ### Running the Tests On Your Local Server

-You can use the build instructions above before running the tests.
-However, that will update your installed version of fish and is not recommended until you've run the tests.
-Instead install the fish binary in a temporary location for testing:
+You should not build and install fish using the instructions above after making changs until you've run the tests.
+You may or may not need to create an appropriate `Makefile` by running the following one time:

     autoconf
     ./configure

-Run the unit tests:
+To run the unit tests:

     make test

-Note: These instructions will work on Mac OS X but do require that you've used something like [Homebrew](http://brew.sh/) to install autoconf and related tools.
+Note: These instructions will work on Mac OS X as well as Linux but do require that you've used something like [Homebrew](http://brew.sh/) to install autoconf and related tools.

 ## Runtime Dependencies